bad-noodles/nest-doctor/README.md

 When you create a new provider but forget to add it to your module's provider array before requiring it somewhere else within the same module.

-### Missing a dependency that is exported from a different module
+### Missing a dependency from a different module

-When you start depending on a provider that is exported from another module, but the module that provides it is not imported on your current module.
+When you start depending on a provider that is in another module, but the module that provides it is not imported on your current module.

 ## Caveats